DraxFM/AC-Mods/README.md

 ## Setup
 1. Install the [Repository](https://github.com/DraxFM/AC-Health-Cheats/archive/refs/heads/main.zip) and extract it to your desired path.
-2. Open the extracted folder and open the "ACHealthChanger" folder.
+2. Open the extracted folder and open the "**ExternalACHealthChanger**" folder.
 3. In there, run the "**setup.bat**" file.
 4. When done, run the "**start.bat**" file to launch the health manipulator.
 5. The rest is self explanatory.